pact-foundation/pact-ruby/README.md

 ## Advanced

+### Filtering the pact:verify specs

+To execute a subset of the specs when running any of the pact verification tasks, define the environment variables PACT_DESCRIPTION and/or PACT_PROVIDER_STATE.

+    $ PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists" rake pact:verify

 ### Running a standalone mock server

 A pact service can be run locally and is really useful for debugging purposes.

     $ bundle exec pact service -p <port-num>